collective/ZopeEditManager/README.md

 meta_type.
 And you can have as many concurrent edits as you like, since all edits are handled through Zem.

-Installing It
+### Installing It

 Drag the ZopeEditManger application to the Applications folder in your hard drive or home directory.
 You can use the built-in preferences, one of the supplied preference files, or edit your own.

-Using It
+### Using It

 As you download links from the Zope Management Interface (ZMI) or the Content Management Framework (CMF) or Plone, new documents will accumulate in the main table.

-As saves are made in the editor, Zem will synch those changes back to the server, and display the time of the last synch.
+As saves are made in the editor, Zem will sync those changes back to the server, and display the time of the last sync.
 To remove a document from Zem, simply select it from the table, and click the 'Finish' button, or press the 'delete' key.

-Configuring your Browser
+### Configuring your Browser

 Currently, the only browser fully set to work with Zem is Mozilla.
 Internet Explorer supports the configuration of File Helpers,